apache/kylin/website/docs/development/roadmap.md

 ### Kylin 5.1.0

-- Support deploy Kylin on K8S with micro-service architecture
+- Support deploying Kylin on K8S with micro-service architecture